URCF/urcf_workshops/intro_picotte/batch.md

 blastn -query BRCA1.fasta -db patnt
 ```

-Finally, this command actually invokes the `blastn` command to run the BLAST
+Finally, this line actually invokes the `blastn` command to run the BLAST
 search.
 The `-query BRCA1.fasta` means we want to search using the contents of
 `BRCA1.fasta` as our query sequence.
 The `-db` argument tells BLAST which
 database we want to search.
 Here we're searching the `patnt` database, which is